orstewar/ist346-content/labs/C.md

 ### DNS: What's my Name?

  You probably don't call your friends using their phone number - you use a contact list and dial by name.
-DNS serves this purpose on the Internet - looking up  names to IP addreses and vice-versa.
+DNS serves this purpose on the Internet - looking up  names to IP addresses and vice-versa.
 Imagine a system where if you ask to dial someone not in your contact list it would look up the phone number for you in someone else's list.
 That, in essence is how DNS works.
 There are several DNS servers on the internet each is the authority over one or more domains, like syr.edu or google.com.

 1. What is the IP address for a given hostname?
 To find the IP address for a given hostname, we use `nslookup`.
 Type:
 `PS ist346-labs\lab-C> nslookup ischool.syr.edu`